 What Happens If The President Is Incapacitated?
 The 25th Amendment Charts A Course

 President Trump has tested positive for the coronavirus.
-Though the White House physician says he's "well at this time," the Constitution has provisions to try to ensure continuity should his condition change.
-Here's an explainer on the 25th Amendment:
+Though the White House physician said Thursday the president is "well at this time," the Constitution has provisions to try to ensure continuity should his condition change.

 When he left office in 1961 at the age of 70, Dwight Eisenhower was the oldest president in U.S. history.
 And he had battled health problems.
-In his first term Eisenhower suffered both a heart attack and a mild stroke, leaving a nation already jittery from Cold War tensions even more so.
+In his first term, Eisenhower suffered both a heart attack and a mild stroke, leaving a nation already jittery from Cold War tensions even more so.

 He and his vice president, Richard Nixon, agreed to an arrangement in which Eisenhower would temporarily cede power should he again be incapacitated, but would himself determine when to reassume his duties.

-It was an ad hoc agreement that left unaddressed a scenario in which the president is unable to declare himself fit for office.
+It was an ad hoc agreement that left unaddressed a scenario in which the president is incapable of determining his fitness for office.

 When the oldest-serving president was succeeded by John Kennedy, the youngest elected president, concern over the issue "arguably eased," according to Thomas Neale of the Congressional Research Service.

-That is, until Kennedy's assassination again made the possibility of an extended presidential incapacity very real.

-Article II, Section 1, Clause 6 of the Constitution says the vice president assumes the "powers and duties" of president in the event of the president's "inability," but doesn't say how to determine the president is unable to serve.
+Article II, Section 1, Clause 6 of the Constitution says the vice president assumes the "powers and duties" of president in the event of the president's "inability," but it doesn't say how to determine the president is unable to serve.

 Hence the 25th Amendment to the Constitution, passed by Congress in 1965 and ratified in 1967 when Nevada became the 38th state to approve it.
-Sections 3 and 4 of the Amendment fill that constitutional gap: how to ensure the nation has a chief executive when the president is incapacitated.
+Sections 3 and 4 of the amendment fill that constitutional gap: how to ensure the nation has a chief executive when the president is incapacitated.

 Section 3 addresses the simplest scenario: when a president determines he is incapacitated, and later determines he is able to return to the duties of the office.
 The president, in writing, informs the speaker of the House and the president pro tempore of the Senate of his incapacity, and informs them again in writing when ready to resume.
-The vice president during the interregnum serves as acting president.
+The vice president serves as acting president in the interim.

 According to Neale of the CRS, Section 3 has been invoked three times:

 - President Ronald Reagan arguably did so when he underwent cancer surgery in 1985 and put Vice President George H.W.
-Bush in temporary charge (though Reagan maintained the drafters of the amendment didn't intend it to be applied in such a circumstance).
+Bush temporarily in charge (though Reagan maintained the drafters of the amendment didn't intend it to be applied in such a circumstance).

 - President George W. Bush formally invoked the amendment twice, in 2002 and 2007, while undergoing routine colonoscopies.